Case Study 01 · Loan Deboarding Portal · Onity Group

 Reconciliation cycle time

-I'll track how long it takes accounting to close out a release after funds move.
+I'm tracking how long it takes accounting to close out a release after funds move.
 A shorter cycle confirms the reconciliation snapshot is doing its job.

 Retrospective